Stoll Keenon Ogden PLLC | Advertising Material

 Amelia M. Adams

 A commercial attorney with experience in a variety of industries, Amelia advises businesses as they navigate financial and operational concerns.
-She works alongside clients to understand the intricacies of their day-to-day, ensure they have the legal tools required to guide their organizations, and develop creative options for addressing obstacles.
+She works alongside clients to understand the intricacies of their day-to-day, ensure they have the legal tools required to guide their organizations and develop creative options for addressing obstacles.
 As a Member, she practices in Stoll Keenon Ogden’s Lexington office with the Bankruptcy & Financial Restructuring and Business Litigation practice groups and contributes to several other groups.

 Amelia brings a strong professional background to any engagement.
-Prior to joining Stoll Keenon Ogden, Amelia engaged in private law practice with a boutique firm focused in bankruptcy, debtor/creditor relations, and civil litigation, and she served as Judicial Law Clerk to the Honorable Tracey N. Wise, Chief Judge of the U.S. Bankruptcy Court for the Eastern District of Kentucky.
+Prior to joining Stoll Keenon Ogden, Amelia engaged in private law practice with a boutique firm focused on bankruptcy, debtor/creditor relations, and civil litigation, and she served as Judicial Law Clerk to the Honorable Tracey N. Wise, Chief Judge of the U.S. Bankruptcy Court for the Eastern District of Kentucky.
 She was also a vice president and senior trust officer at a large regional bank, where she worked with estate and trust planning, investments, and banking administration.

 Amelia devotes significant time to serving non-profit organizations, both inside and outside the legal profession, and has years of involvement with board governance, charitable giving, and event management.
 She serves on the Kentucky Bar Association Board of Governors and is a Past President of the Fayette County Bar Association and the Junior League of Lexington.
 She also previously served as Executive Director of the Kentucky Bar Foundation and IOLTA Fund, which is the statewide charitable arm of the Kentucky Bar Association.
 Combined with her other professional endeavors and undergraduate studies in accounting, that service has equipped Amelia to provide valuable advice to both for-profit and non-profit entities.